“Liberty Leading the People”

 Delacroix was not the first artist to depict Liberty in a Phrygian cap; however, this painting is the best known early version of the figure commonly known as Marianne, a symbol of the French Republic.
 The Phrygian cap or liberty cap is a soft conical cap with the apex bent over, associated in antiquity with various peoples in Eastern Europe.

 In early modern Europe, it came to signify freedom and the pursuit of liberty through a confusion with the felt cap of emancipated slaves of ancient Rome.
 In artistic representations, it signifies freedom and the pursuit of liberty.
-The Phrygian cap that Liberty wears had come to symbolise liberty during the first French Revolution, of 1789.
+The Phrygian hat that Liberty wears had come to symbolize liberty during the first French Revolution of 1789.

 Marianne as a symbol of the French Republic